privefl/bigstatsr/cran-comments.md

   d:/RCompile/CRANpkg/lib/3.6/BH/include/boost/interprocess/detail/win32_api.hpp:180:7: warning: ISO C++ prohibits anonymous structs [-Wpedantic]

 -> Package BH comes with these issues on 'r-devel-windows-ix86+x86_64' only.
-   This is also the case for many other packages (e.g. package bigmemory).
+   This is also the case for many other packages (e.g. package bigmemory) and should be fixed in the next version of package BH.

 * checking CRAN incoming feasibility ...
 NOTE
 Maintainer: 'Florian Privé <florian.prive.21@gmail.com>'